The best plants and vegetables for beginner gardeners

 - Consider the weather and environment: how much light do you get?
 Do you get a lot of rain?
-There are so many different species around that can be seeds that have set requirements, and you will be more successful if you buy in accordance to the environment you are working with.
-After all, you could be the best gardener there ever was, but you’re still not going to be able to convince a tropical rain forest plant to grow in the dessert.
+There are so many different species around that can be seeds that have set requirements, and you will be more successful if you buy in accordance with the environment you are working with.
+After all, you could be the best gardener there ever was, but you’re still not going to be able to convince a tropical rain forest plant to grow in the desert.

 - Before you plant – improve your soil: Aim for soil that represents a chocolate cake – crumbly and moist.
-You can give your garden a boost with a healthy dose of organic matter which comes in ready made bags that are easy to use if you are a beginner.
+You can give your garden a boost with a healthy dose of organic matter which comes in ready-made bags that are easy to use if you are a beginner.

 If you’re a beginner gardener, annuals are a great starting point.
 They ‘live fast and die young’, adding explosions of colour to your garden, while being easy to plant and are low maintenance.
-Here are our top picks of easy to handle garden flowers, because some flowers are quite simply easier to grow than others and everyone would agree that healthy bold flowers, are better than brown crispy ones.
+Here are our top picks of easy to handle garden flowers, because some flowers are quite simply easier to grow than others and everyone would agree that healthy bold flowers are better than brown crispy ones.
 Oh, and that goes for vegetables too…

-A sure winner for all the family is the sunflowerwhich kids can even grow proudly themselves.
+A sure winner for all the family is the sunflower which kids can even grow proudly themselves.
 Go for Giganteus if you want to transform your garden into a playful haven, with looming and giant eye-catching yellow flowers.